-The concerted deliberate efforts geared towards the development of resilient rainfed lowland and upland rice varieties that posses the end user traits can greatly contribute to higher adoption rate (Poussin et al., 2006).
+The concerted deliberate efforts geared towards the development of resilient rainfed lowland and upland rice varieties that possess the end user traits can greatly contribute to higher adoption rate (Poussin et al., 2006).
 This, coupled by the fact that rainfed upland rice is unexploited despite the gigantic potential it has in terms of land availability, enhancement of paddy yield and ease of cultivation, can unlock the current status of deficit rice production (MoA, 2023; Mo, 2009).
 However, the cultivars lack low soil nitrogen (N) and phosphorous (P) tolerance.
 The genetics and variances contributing to the traits of interest should be determined and to make correct decisions regarding the varieties being used as parents and the progenies (Allard, 1960; Borojevi'c, 1990; Falconer, 1989; Simmonds and Smartt, 1999).
 If the genes conferring a sought trait are not present in the breeding materials used in a programme, even if all the other steps are correct; this is a total waste of time and resources as no positive results can be realized (Kimani et al., 2020; Ceccarelli, 1994; Presterl et al., 2003).
-Effort should be made to ensure that evaluation stress is present in a strong way to avoid escapes and that the ‘cooking pot’ should have all the desirable ingredients (genetics) for the sought end product technology to be useful to the consumers or users (Banziger et al., 2006; Edmeades et al., 1997).
-In some instances the materials with the genetic materials of interest may not be available locally.
-The genetic materials in most instances may posses undesirable traits like low yield, lodging, susceptible to diseases and pests, undesirable colour and so on.
-It is therefore, necessary to acquire germplasm from either from local populations or accessions from other countries especially international rice research institute that has huge number of stored acessions.
+Efforts should be made to ensure that evaluation stress is present in a strong way to avoid escapes and that the ‘cooking pot’ should have all the desirable ingredients (genetics) for the sought end product technology to be useful to the consumers or users (Banziger et al., 2006; Edmeades et al., 1997).
+In some instances the materials with genetic materials of interest may not be available locally.
+Genetic materials in most instances may possess undesirable traits like low yield, lodging, susceptible to diseases and pests, undesirable colour and so on.
+It is therefore necessary to acquire germplasm from either from local populations or accessions from other countries, especially international rice research institutes that has huge number of stored acessions.
 The seed is first evaluated in a quarantine facility for biosecurity run by Kenya plant health inspectorate service (KEPHIS) since rice is schedule II crop and of quarantine importance to protect the country from entry of obnoxious diseases or pests.
 They include freedom from the following pests: Seed-borne nematodes: Ditylenchus angustus, Aphelenchoides besseyi, bacterial diseases: Burkholderia glumae, Xanthomonas oryzae pv. oryzae, Pseudomonas fuscovaginae:- Trichoconiella padwickii (Ganguly), Alternaria padwickii (Ganguly), Tilletia barclayana, Sclerophthora macrospora (Sacc.), Monographella nivalis, Schaffnit, Cochliobolus sativus, Thanatephorus cucumeris; and viral diseases of rice.
 Seed treatment with appropriate chemical and /or hot water treatment could address some of the diseases.

-After satisfactorily confirming the materials to be free from any biosecurity threats, the materials were released for use and characterization to find out the data especially for flowering in order to be able to synchronize hybridization during the breeding program to generate porogenies with desirable gene combinations that confer the trait of interest.
-The rationale of the study was to evaluate and select adapted promising genotypes with desirable genes for low soil P and N efficiency from the broad based germplasm accession architechure from CIAT, KAFACI, IRRI, SAGC, KALRO, AATF, Nagoya unibersity, Tanzania Agricultural Research Institute (TARI), Namulonge Agricultural Research Organization (NARO) among other regional centres for hybridization with the local cultivars.
+After satisfactorily confirming the materials to be free from any biosecurity threats, the materials were released for use and characterization to find out the data especially for flowering in order to be able to synchronize hybridization during the breeding program to generate progenies with desirable gene combinations that confer the trait of interest.
+The rationale of the study was to evaluate and select adapted promising genotypes with desirable genes for low soil P and N efficiency from the broad based germplasm accession architecture from CIAT, KAFACI, IRRI, SAGC, KALRO, AATF, Nagoya unibersity, Tanzania Agricultural Research Institute (TARI), Namulonge Agricultural Research Organization (NARO) among other regional centres for hybridization with the local cultivars.
 The specific objectives were then to characterize the accessions for various agronomic traits under local conditions and different soil P and N conditions; determine variation and genetic parameters responsible for performance under low and high soil P and N conditions; and identify adapted lines from the accessions to be used as parents and cultivars in the breeding programme.